nrfconnect/sdk-nrf/include/bluetooth/mesh/gen_plvl_srv.rst

 If the Power Level Range changes to exclude the current Generic Power Level, the Generic Power Level should be changed accordingly.
 Note that the Generic Power Level may always be set to zero, even if this is outside the current Power Range.

-The memory for the Power Range state is held by the model, and the application may receive updates on state changes through the :cpp:member:`bt_mesh_plvl_srv_handlers::range_update` callback.
+The memory for the Power Range state is held by the model, and the application may receive updates on state changes through the :c:member:`bt_mesh_plvl_srv_handlers.range_update` callback.

 Extended models
 ================